Imputation: How the New Covenant

 Works and Christian Behavior

-Many of the religious critics, who claim Christ’s salvation obtained through Grace (or the unmerited and undeserved favor of God), “improperly removes the effort and work from Christian life” - are practicing a dishonest method of Bible interpretation.
-These deceptive Bible teachers attempt to REPLACE the New Testament version of the word "grace" with the same word that carries a different meaning.
-This popular tactic radically changes God's original intention in salvation and represents a covert attack against the finished work of Christ at the cross.
-It is commonly used by ministers, churches and denominations that embrace Calvinism, Reformed theology and various expressions of Christian fundamentalism.
+Critics who say that Grace (or the unmerited and undeserved favor of God) “improperly removes the effort and work from Christian life” ... are dishonestly handling the Scriptures.
+It represents an attempt to replace the New Testament version of the word 'Grace' with the same word that carries a different meaning.
+This popular denominational tactic radically changes God's original intention involving salvation and represents a denial of the finished work of Christ at the cross.
+It is often used by ministers, churches and denominations that embrace Calvinism, Reformed theology and various expressions of Christian fundamentalism.
 You can get more information on this subject HERE.
-These preachers claim that the word “grace” carries a different meaning than what most people think - AND, OF COURSE, THEY ARE MORE THAN HAPPY TO PROVIDE THE CORRECT DEFINITION.
-Yet, their type of “grace” quietly and subtly reinserts (and mixes) principles of Old Testament Law with Christ’s New Testament Gospel.
-The apostle Paul warned that this brand of theology "perverts the gospel" (Galatians 1:6-8).
-You can get more information about this popular deception HERE.
-It is designed to deceive and confuse the Church by failing to properly define certain terms (or by redefining these terms).

-Obtaining salvation through Grace, or the unmerited and undeserved favor of God, DOES NOT RELEASE US from the task of avoiding sin, doing good works, adopting Christ-like behavior and holy living.
-GOD INSTRUCTS ALL CHRISTIANS TO SEEK AFTER THESE THINGS FOR REASONS OTHER THAN OBTAINING HIS GIFT OF ETERNAL LIFE.
-He tells all believers that seeking these character attributes is the right thing to do - because they are Christ's representative on earth.
-The world often forms their beliefs and opinions about God by observing the conduct and behavior of His representatives.
-HOWEVER, God also sternly warns (Read Ephesians 2:8-9, Galatians 2:19-21, Galatians 3:10-12 and Galatians 5:4), that our attempt to achieve these character attributes (which involves work and effort) is never to be used as requirements or pre-conditions to obtain (and keep) what Scripture calls, God’s unmerited gift of eternal life.
+Obtaining salvation through Grace, or the unmerited and undeserved favor of God, does not release us from the task of avoiding sin, doing good works, adopting Christ-like behavior and holy living.
+God instructs all christians to seek after these things for reasons other than obtaining His gift of eternal life.
+He tells all believers that seeking these character attributes is the right thing to do ... because they represent Christ on earth.
+The unbelieving world often forms their beliefs and opinions about God by observing the conduct and behavior of His representatives.
+However, God also sternly warns (Read Ephesians 2:8-9, Galatians 2:19-21, Galatians 3:10-12 and Galatians 5:4), that our attempt to achieve these character attributes (which involves work and effort) is never to be used as requirements or pre-conditions to obtain (and keep) what Scripture calls, God’s unmerited gift of eternal life.

 A detailed Bible study concerning the